jospueyo/singularity-guide/examples/1-example-postgis-container.md

 A researcher needs a remote service running `postgresql` database with `postgis`.
 He wants to create databases, tables, install extensions, etc.

-This guide is the summarized list of steps that were needed to configure and run a container in the ICRA's HPC cluster.
-This is useful for cluster admins.
+This guide summarizes the steps needed to configure and run a container in the ICRA's HPC cluster.
+It could be useful for cluster admins.

 ## Step 1: download the official postgis container image file and create a sandbox from it
 ```